5 ways to stay healthy (ish) over Christmas

 After a challenging year, we should let our hair down and enjoy ourselves – but too many temptations can leave us susceptible to overindulgence at the expense of our health and wellbeing.

 Yet, with a few simple tweaks, there’s no reason you can’t combine relaxing and celebrating over Christmas with staying healthy (ish).
-Who knows – perhaps you will even discover some healthy new habits to bring into 2022.
+Who knows – perhaps you will even discover some healthy new habits to take into 2024.

 We have put together several tips to help you enter the new year feeling a healthy (ish) version of yourself.

-If there is ever a time of the year which we tend to overdo it on booze, it is the festive period.
+If there is ever a time of the year when we tend to overdo it on booze, it is the festive period.
+But this year, why not try a little more festive spirit, and a little less alcoholic spirit?
 We all know that too much alcohol is bad for us for many reasons – not least the additional calories.
 However, a lesser-known fact is that drinking alcohol enhances your appetite for food .
 So, that extra Christmas sherry could make it more challenging to say no to another mince pie and another, and another...

 If you want to cut down on alcohol without going ‘cold turkey’ (ahem), here are some tips that can help: